makinacorpus/DbToolsBundle/docs/content/getting-started/basics.md

 Learn more about how to configure Anonymization in the [dedicated section](../anonymization/essentials).
 :::

-To follow GDPR recommendations, sensitive data should never transit on an unsecured environment, so you can't directly run the anonymization on your local machine.
-We will therefore, for example, use the preproduction environment to perform anonymization.
+According to GDPR recommendations, sensitive data should never transit on an unsecured environment.
+Then, running the anonymization on our local development environment might not be compliant.
+We should therefore, for example, perform this task on the preproduction environment.

 ```sh
 console db-tools:anonymize path/to/my_backup.dump